alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `ecdh_curve` “secp256r1" MUST be supported by all devices implementing the ECDH mode.

 Sender/Receiver constraints associated with parameter `ext_privacy_ecdh_curve` MUST declare all the supported curves.
 This parameter MUST NOT be unconstrained.
+The constraints of this parameter MUST NOT change when `master_enable` attribute of a Sender/Receiver `active` endpoint is `true`.

 The ECDH functionality is available through the IS-05 extended transport parameters only.
 There are no ECDH parameters in the `privacy` attribute of an SDP transport file.
 The ECDH modes of operation are optional and none of those modes are required to be supported by an implementation conforming with [TR-10-13], [TR-10-14][] or other VSF/IPMX technical recommendations.